 Eukaryotic life hinges on coordinated interactions between genes spanning mitochondrial and nuclear genomes, and thus we can expect that epistatic interactions between mitochondrial and nuclear genotypes will be key to mediating the link between the mitochondrial genotype and the organismal phenotype.
 The aim of my PhD is to quantify the relative contribution of mito-nuclear epistasis to determine the expression of organismal physiological and life-history trait expression.
 Furthermore, I will also investigate the role of the mito-nuclear genotype in contributing to trajectories of local adaptation to the prevailing climate.

 Prior to my studies at Monash, I completed a Bachelor of Social Science (Psychology) and Post-Graduate Diploma in Secondary Education.
 Although my previous studies facilitated my growth as an educator, completing the Bachelor of Science at Monash fostered my passion for research, with a keen interest in exploring the factors that contribute to co-evolution across multiple biological scales.
 Consequently, my past and current research projects aim to investigate how complex interactions involving natural variation within the mitochondrial and nuclear genomes, sex, and nutrition influence phenotypic variation within life history traits, using the model organism Drosophila melanogaster.

 Dr Winston Yee

-I completed a PhD in the Dowling lab exploring the evolutionary significance of the mitochondrial genome, focusing on mitochondrial by nuclear genome interactions.
+I completed my PhD in the Dowling lab exploring the evolutionary significance of the mitochondrial genome, focusing on mitochondrial by nuclear genome interactions.
 Currently I am a research assistant and laboratory manager for the Dowling lab group.